Homemade Golden Syrup (for Americans)

 - In a large, heavy saucepan, heat the 50 grams (1 3/4 oz.) water and the 200 grams (7 oz.) of sugar to dissolve.
 Turn heat very low and just simmer until the mixture starts to carmelize and turn a dark golden color.
 I stir with a wooden spoon fairly constantly, but others just give it a swirl now and then.
 This will take about 45 minutes and is the only labor-intensive part.

 What to do if all the water boils off during the first stage?
-Not a problem.
+Keep the temperature as low as possible, for a very low simmer.
+But if the water boils off, it's not a problem.
 Just add another 1 3/4 oz. of water, swirl and keep heating until you reach the right color.

 - Once you’ve reached the right hue, slowly add the boiling water and the lemon.
 It must be boiling, it's very important.
 Stir in the 1 kilogram (35 oz.) of sugar and stir to dissolve.
 Bring this mixture to a very low simmer, then start your timer.
 You shouldn’t need to do anything after this but give it a swirl now and then.
 Simmer this mixture for 45 minutes.
 If it's still too pale, let it go another 30 minutes or so.